liamross/duck-stack/README.md

 ### index.js

 This file never changes.
 Because the file names are always static all imports in this and other files will always remain the same.
 > Note: A gotcha is that the `import component` actually imports the container.
 This is because any references to the component will be to the container, and there may be multiple components referenced by the container, meaning their naming will not be static.
 As such, we export as component for ease, but import in the index as container.
-This shouldn't cause any problems as long as you're copying an existing ducks folder as a template and not rewriting it yourself.
+This shouldn't cause any problems as long as you're copying an existing duck-stack module folder as a template and not rewriting it yourself.
 ```javascript
 import * as actions from './actions';
 import * as actiontypes from './actiontypes';